“Being a good lawyer means establishing reasonable expectations and presenting your client’s goals in compelling fashion.”

 Professional & Bar Association Memberships

-- Tom recently participated in the Harvard Law School Negotiation Seminar for Family Law Lawyers designed for experts in family law.
+- In 2019, Tom participated in the Harvard Law School Negotiation Seminar for Family Law Lawyers designed for experts in family law.

 - Tom is a past chair of the Family Law Executive Committee’s Young Lawyers’ Subcommittee of the New Jersey State Bar Association.